aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-mac-via-xamarin/mac-via-xamarin-release-notes-2017/aspose-words-for-mac-via-xamarin-17-10-release-notes/_index.md

 - Rendering: Convert whole documents or pages to PDF, XPS, SVG or SWF for server-side document generation.
 Also convert document pages to PNG, JPEG or EMF images, render pages to CoreGraphics.CGContext.
 All with high fidelity - exactly like Microsoft Word® would have done it.
 - Reporting: Generate documents or reports from scratch or by filling templates with data from data sources or business objects.

-For full list of features, please, see the [documentation](/words/net/aspose-words-for-mac-via-xamarin-features/).
 ## **Full List of Issues Covering all Changes in this Release**

 |**Key**|**Summary**|**Category**|